-Push forward on the front edge (A) of the convertible top to allow the rear edge (B) of the convertible top to be rotated to its full-down position.
+6. Push forward on the front edge (A) of the convertible top to allow the rear edge (B) of the convertible top to be moved to its full-down position.

-- Then move the top rearward to its fully-stored position. - After the top is stored, apply one even push on the center of the front edge (A) of the convertible top to assure the top is fully retracted. - Close the storage compartment lid (C) by closing with a swift firm motion.
+- 7. Then move the top rearward to its fully-stored position. - 8.
+After the top is stored, apply one even push on the center of the front edge (A) of the convertible top to assure that the top is fully retracted. - 9.
+Close the storage compartment lid (C) by closing with a swift, firm motion.

-Raising Your Convertible Top
+Raising the Convertible Top